Gordon Buchanan: Career

 In 2015, he presented the documentary Leopard in the City at Sanjay Gandhi National Park in the Borivli section of northern Mumbai in India, on the "urban leopards" of the area, which prey almost entirely on stray dogs.
 He also continued to film his ‘…And Me’ series, this time focusing on Gorillas, which was again broadcast on the BBC.
+He has since become a patron of The Gorilla Organization.

-2016 saw him appear in ‘Elephant Family and Me’ where he visited Africa to get a better understanding of how a family of elephants live and communicate with each other.
-He also narrated a one-off programme called Life in the Snow, before again working with Polar Bears, this time looking at how they interact with the local human population in ‘Life in Polar Bear Town’.
+2016 saw him appear in Elephant Family and Me, in which he visited Africa to get a better understanding of how a family of elephants live and communicate with each other.
+He also narrated a one-off programme called Life in the Snow, before again working with polar bears, this time looking at how they interact with the local human population in Life in Polar Bear Town.

-From 2016 to 2017 he filmed two series of Tribes, Predators and Me.
+From 2016 to 2017, he filmed two series of Tribes, Predators and Me.
 During these six episodes he spent time with several groups of people who lived alongside dangerous animals, such as hyenas and crocodiles.
-He continued the series with ‘The Reindeer Family and Me’ which saw him follow a herd of Reindeer as they journeyed on their migration.
-He also filmed a six part series titled '‘Into the Wild’', in which he took six famous people to nature hotspots around the UK to get a glimpse of the local wildlife.
-2018 saw Buchanan present ‘Animals with Cameras’ in which he used new camera techniques to get a better insight into their lives.
-Following this, he filmed ‘Grizzly Bear Cubs and Me’, where he helps to rehabilitate young bears in order to help them return to the wild.
+He continued the series with The Reindeer Family and Me, which saw him follow a herd of Reindeer as they journeyed on their migration.
+He also filmed a six-part series titled '‘Into the Wild’', in which he took six famous people to nature hotspots around the UK to get a glimpse of the local wildlife.
+2018 saw Buchanan present Animals with Cameras in which he used new camera techniques to get a better insight into their lives.
+Following this, he filmed Grizzly Bear Cubs and Me, where he helps to rehabilitate young bears in order to help them return to the wild.

-2019 saw Buchanan continuing to present nature programmes on the BBC.
-He travelled around the equator to present the series ‘Equator from the Air.
-He also filmed and presented ‘Snow Cats and Me’ in which he helped rehabilitate Lynx so that they could return to the wild.
+In 2019, continuing to present nature programmes on the BBC, Buchanan travelled around the equator to present the series Equator from the Air.
+He also filmed and presented Snow Cats and Me, in which he helped rehabilitate lynx so that they could return to the wild.
 2020 saw him return to Springwatch once again as a guest presenter, filming live from his native Scotland.
-He ended the with yet another ‘…And Me’ series, this time following Cheetahs in the wild in Africa.
+He ended the with yet another …And Me series, this time following cheetahs in the wild in Africa.

 In 2021, it was announced that he would front a second series of Animals with Cameras.

 In November 2021, it was confirmed that Buchanan would tour the UK (30 Years in the Wild) in February 2022.

-In April 2022, the first two episodes of a long-running program Our Changing Planet premiered on the BBC, presented by Buchanan along with Liz Bonnin, Ella Al-Shamahi, Chris Packham, Ade Adepitan and Steve Backshall.
+In April 2022, the first two episodes of a long-running programme Our Changing Planet premiered on the BBC, presented by Buchanan along with Liz Bonnin, Ella Al-Shamahi, Chris Packham, Ade Adepitan and Steve Backshall.